tesuji/tesuji-kernel-class/makeway/DESCRIPTION.md

 In most cases, the exploit binary should be **statically** compiled since there is no glibc runtime inside the init rootfs.

+There are hints encoded in base64.
+However you should avoid hints and find the bug yourself.

 In practice mode, to aid debugging, edit `run.sh` to:
 * Remove kaslr.
 * Enable kvm with `--enable-kvm` flag for better performance.